 26. EHF-THF Bugs

 Above 30 [GHz] electromagnetic waves can be used for data transmission (EHF – Extremely High Frequency , THF – Tremendously High Frequencies).
-See for example the frequency band between 24.25 and 52.6 [GHz] which has been identified for usage in 5G cellular telephone networks .
+See for example the frequency band between 24.25 and 52.6 [GHz] which has been identified for usage for 5G cellular telephone networks .

 27. Magnetic Transmission Bugs

 Hydrophones are generally piezoelectric devices capable of picking up sounds (vibrations) when immersed in liquids.
 They are used, among other things, to monitor the movements of submarines and to study marine fauna.
-They are also able to pick up sounds coming from the surface.
+They are also able to pick up sounds from the surface.